 According to CNBC, in the U.S., of all new power capacity added to the grid in 2018, about 30% was from solar.
 In addition to these increases, nearly every segment of the renewable energy market is seeing rapid price declines.

-It’s easy to see there is tremendous room for growth, which is why Renogy, a renewable energy company, reached out to our team to help them supercharge their organic and paid efforts.
-While we’re a little biased, Renogy’s products are truly some of the best portable power products on the market today.
-Hands down.
+It’s easy to see there is tremendous room for growth, which is why Renogy, a renewable energy company, reached out to our team to help them supercharge their enterprise SEO and paid efforts.

 “Working with the Tuff team is an absolute pleasure.
 They’re incredibly sharp, goal oriented, and fantastic strategists.
 Most importantly: they get results!
 Everyone on the team is very personable and we always look forward to our meetings.
 Integrating the Tuff team has been one of the best decisions we’ve made and we are confident that we’ll do very well scaling up with their help.” – Evan Huynh, Marketing Director, Renogy (View our reviews on Google & Facebook)

-In this article, I’ll take a close look at the part Google Ads plays in building and optimizing an ecommerce growth strategy:
+In this article, I’ll take a close look at the part Google Ads plays in building and optimizing an ecommerce growth strategy, and how Tuff & Renogy worked together to smash the Q1 goals:

 We started with a profit-focused strategy